 Dr. Steven Rueda is one of the most sought after doctors for golfers elbow treatment in Palm Beach.
-Golfers elbow, also known as medial epicondylitis, is a condition affecting the tendon origins in the inner elbow.
+Golfers elbow, also known as medial epicondylitis, is an elbow condition affecting the tendon origins in the inner elbow.
 It receives the name “golfers elbow” as it is frequently seen in golf players.

-WHAT CAUSES Golfers Elbow?
+WHAT CAUSES GOLFERS ELBOW?

 The muscles that provide finger and wrist flexion have a tendon that originates in the medial epicondyle of the humerus.
 In golfers elbow, this tendinous origin undergoes degeneration leading to weakening and inflammation.
 As a result, patients experience pain at the location of the tendon origin with activities that cause wrist bending.